Sweeper777/Verbosy/README.md

 #### Reverse

-Reverses the space-terminated input string.
+Reverses the 0-terminated input string.

     ~0 /14 :a: ^14 i >0b /14* >a :b: v14 :c: \14* o v14 >0a >c